-Alberta’s Newborn Metabolic Screening (NMS) Program is about health care providers working together with parents and guardians to screen for 17 treatable conditions (14 metabolic conditions, 2 endocrine conditions and cystic fibrosis).
+Alberta’s Newborn Metabolic Screening (NMS) Program is about health care providers working together with parents and guardians to screen for treatable conditions.

 The NMS Program: